-- Value at a point as functional.
-The functional which for any function returns the value of the function at a given point. - Functions of many variables.
+- Functions of many variables.
 Area of a surface.
 Invariance under reparametrization.

 It is important to specify the space of functions.

 22.2.
 General form of the functionals.

 - We need to establish a rule which will allow to compute a number for an arbitrary function $y(x)$ from the given space. - General form of a functional